 - The Diner can deliver a more efficient service.
 A more efficient delivery of service helps the Diner to provide wholesome, healthy and enjoyable school meals at a lower cost.

-- Set a daily spend limit (currently set at £5) for their child.
+- Set a daily spend limit (currently set at £5) for their child – this can be altered to your preference – please contact the office.

 Free School Meals